 For the ultimate American West adventure, consider a road trip from Las Vegas to the Grand Canyon.
 In less than a week, you can see some of the most incredible natural wonders in the country and the entertainment mecca of Sin City.

 Visiting the Grand Canyon is something that you should do at least once.
 Its grandeur is almost unbelievable, and this famous landmark is just a few hours from Vegas.
 So, if you rent a car in Las Vegas, you can drive from Vegas to the Grand Canyon and see some iconic places along the way.
+We used Travellers Autobarn to rent a campervan in Las Vegas for this itinerary and it was an experience of a lifetime!

 - Route summary